lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 - Data type: `bool`

 ### Ví dụ
-The Ví dụ reads the touching state of the sensor `TB1A`
+Ví dụ reads the touching state of the sensor `TB1A`
 ```
 bool value1A = LbTouch.onPress(TB1A);
 ```